ctjacobs/pyqso/docs/source/preferences.rst

 View
 ----

 Not all the available fields have to be displayed in the logbook.
-The user can choose to hide a subset of them by unchecking them in the ``View`` tab.
+The user can choose to hide a subset by unchecking them in the ``View`` tab.
 PyQSO must be restarted in order for any changes to take effect.

 Records
 -------

 The records tab comprises options concerning the Add/Edit Record dialog window.
 It allows users to:

--  use the UTC timezone when autocompleting the date and time fields
+-  Use the UTC timezone when autocompleting the date and time fields.

--  choose whether the band should be automatically determined from the frequency field
+-  Choose whether the band should be automatically determined from the frequency field.

--  specify default values for the Power, Mode, and Submode fields
+-  Specify default values for the Power, Mode, and Submode fields.

--  enter the QSO's frequency in a unit other than MHz (note that the frequency will always be presented in MHz in the main window, regardless of this preference)
+-  Enter the QSO's frequency in a unit other than MHz (note that the frequency will always be presented in MHz in the main window, regardless of this preference).

--  specify the callsign lookup settings
+-  Specify the callsign lookup settings.

 Callsign lookup
 ~~~~~~~~~~~~~~~